-The Air Current launches its new coverage of the eVTOL sector with new Senior Editor Elan Head’s deep look at the landscape for funding the future of flying and just how much it has changed in the last year.Purchase and download a copy of this article
+The Air Current launches its new coverage of the eVTOL sector with new Senior Editor Elan Head’s deep look at the landscape for funding the future of flying and just how much it has changed in the last year.Purchase a PDF copy of this article

 When Embraer spinoff Eve on Dec.
 21 confirmed plans to combine with Zanite Acquisition Corp., it became the sixth company in the urban air mobility space to link up with a special purpose acquisition company (SPAC).